MRAlirad/chainlink-fundamentals/README.md

 This smart contract needs to:

-Inherit the `ILogAutomation` interface so it is compatible with log trigger automation.
+-   Inherit the `ILogAutomation` interface so it is compatible with log trigger automation.
 This requires we implement two functions:

--   **checkLog**: simulated by Automation to see if any work needs to be performed.
-This function returns performData, which is passed to the `performUpkeep` when it is executed.
-We will return the function caller in the performData so that we can emit a log containing who triggered/sent the event.
+    -   `checkLog`: simulated by Automation to see if any work needs to be performed.
+This function returns `performData`, which is passed to the `performUpkeep` when it is executed.
+We will return the function caller in the `performData` so that we can emit a log containing who triggered/sent the event.

--   **performUpkeep**: executed by Automation when performing the upkeep.
+    -   `performUpkeep`: executed by Automation when performing the upkeep.
 The `performData` can be used inside the function implementation.
 In this function, we will increment `counter` and emit a log containing who triggered the event (to demonstrate how the `performData` can be used).

 Copy and paste the code from the [course code repo](https://github.com/ciaranightingale/chainlink-fundamentals-code/blob/main/automation/log-trigger/LogTrigger.sol) into the `LogTrigger.sol` file.